I’m now in Pasto, south western Colombia, just 88km from the border with Ecuador.

 Since moving over from the Thorn Sterling frameset, I’ve been really missing the extra storage space afforded by a framebag – especially as the … [ Read More → ]

-After running the gauntlet on the hectic, truck-infested highway to Bucaramanga, I was keen to return to the peace and quiet of the Colombian backcountry again – even if it promised an extra dose of rugged climbing through the country’s … [ Read More → ]
+After running the gauntlet on the hectic, truck-infested highway to Bucaramanga, I was desperate to get back to the peace and quiet of the Colombian backcountry again – even if it promised an extra dose of rugged climbing, through the … [ Read More → ]

 I’m now tucked away in the mountainous folds of Colombia’s beautiful Santander province, in the town of San Gil – more on the incredible dirt road riding potential around here later.